Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 A. SEVP does not require you to pay the SEVIS fee again after an I-20 deferral.
 You will be responsible for any shipping costs for your I-20 unless your academic department has agreed to cover these as part of your assistantship or admission offer.

-Q: If I take online classes for the fall 2020 semester and join on campus study in the spring 2021 semester, will I get a new I-20, will the SEVIS number change, and should I try to make visa appointment now or later when receive the new i20?
+Q: If I take online classes for the semester and join campus later, will I get a new I-20, will the SEVIS number change, and should I try to make visa appointment now or later when receive the new i20?

 - Yes, you will get an updated I-20 which reflects the date you will begin studies inside the U.S. The SEVIS ID will remain the same.
 You should move forward with scheduling your visa interview at your earliest opportunity after receiving your first I-20 from OIE due to visa interview wait times.
 If you are a graduate student and have a scheduled in-person visa interview approaching, you can submit the iStart e-form "Graduate Student Admission Deferral Review Request" to request an expedited review of your deferral in order to receive an updated I-20 in time for your visa interview.

-Q: If I received the I-20 and can't get the visa before the fall semester 2020 begins, can I use the same I-20 to apply for visa if I defer admission to spring semester 2021?
+Q: If I received the I-20 and can't get the visa before the semester begins, can I use the same I-20 to apply for a visa if I defer admission?

 - OIE recommends you attend your visa interview with an original I-20 document with the correct dates for the semester in which you will begin your program of study inside the U.S. If you are a graduate student and have a scheduled in-person visa interview approaching, you can submit the iStart e-form "Graduate Student Admission Deferral Review Request" to request an expedited review of your deferral in order to receive an updated I-20 in time for your visa interview.

-Q: If a new student attends fall semester 2020 online, what happens to the F-1 Status or I-20?
+Q: If a new student attends the semester online, what happens to the F-1 Status or I-20?

-- You will receive an updated I-20 for spring start after completing the iStart Arrival Confirmation e-form and indicating you will begin studies in an online format in fall 2020 and plan to arrive in the U.S. in Spring 2021.
+- You will receive an updated I-20 for spring start after completing the iStart Arrival Confirmation e-form and indicating you will begin studies in an online format and plan to arrive in the U.S. in the next semester.
 You will not be in Active F-1 status while you are enrolled online.
-You will enter the U.S. in Spring 2021 and gain Initial F-1 student status at the U.S. port of entry.
+You will enter the U.S. in a later semester and gain Initial F-1 student status at the U.S. port of entry.
 After completing the required OIE Check-In process, your SEVIS record will be updated to Active F-1 student visa status.

 Q: I have a valid B1/B2 visa.
-Given that visa appointments aren't available until later in the fall, can I travel on a B1/B2 Visa and apply for a status change later while in the U.S. or when I arrive next semester?
+Given that visa appointments aren't available until later, can I travel on a B1/B2 Visa and apply for a status change later while in the U.S. or when I arrive next semester?

 - If you decide to visit the U.S. to tour campus or otherwise prepare for your Atlanta experience while in a visitor visa status or via the ESTA program, please note that you will be required to depart the U.S. and re-enter in a visa status eligible for study prior to the next available term.
 Or, you can file for a change of status within the U.S. through USCIS.
 You must receive approval of the change of status prior to enrolling in the next available term.
 Please note that the wait times vary for change of status within the U.S. through USCIS, but on average it takes about 8 months for a change of status to be approved.

-Q: Considering the current pandemic situation, what is the latest day the university allows for F-1 student visa holders to arrive in the U.S. for fall semester 2020?
+Q: Considering the current pandemic situation, what is the latest day the university allows for F-1 student visa holders to arrive in the U.S. for the semester?

 - Upon obtaining your visa and requesting OIE and academic department approval, you may arrive late in Atlanta up to 30 days after the start of the term per SEVP regulations.
 In order to request late arrival, you must submit the iStart Arrival Confirmation e-form.
 OIE will work with your academic department to request support for your late arrival.
-Students arriving during this 30-day timeframe would be required to follow quarantine guidelines.
+Students arriving during this 30-day timeframe.

 - If you decide to visit the U.S. to tour campus or otherwise prepare for your Atlanta experience while in a visitor visa status or via the Electronic System for Travel Authorization (ESTA) program, please note that you will be required to depart the U.S. and re-enter in a visa status eligible for study prior to the next available term.
 Or, you can file for a change of status within the U.S. through USCIS.
 You must receive approval of the change of status prior to enrolling in the next available term.
 Please note that the wait times vary for change of status within the U.S. through USCIS, but on average it takes about 8 months for a change of status to be approved.

-Q: Does enrolling online as a new student in fall 2020 impact plans for internships next summer?
+Q: Does enrolling online as a new student impact plans for internships?

 - Per SEVP guidance, new students residing outside the U.S. beginning their first term(s) of a degree with online courses will not be able to count time enrolled abroad toward the one-year requirement for CPT and OPT because they will not be in “active” SEVIS status.
 Exceptions to the one-year requirement for CPT are available only for graduate students who must immediately participate in a degree required internship or practicum as outlined in the degree’s plan of study.